-Powertech’s Applied Materials Group offers engineering solutions related to the current condition, potential failure, and estimated remaining service life of buried potable water and wastewater infrastructure.
+Powertech’s Materials Solutions Group offers engineering solutions related to the current condition, potential failure, and estimated remaining service life of buried potable water and wastewater infrastructure.

 Failure of infrastructure components and systems can be costly and inconvenient for municipalities and dangerous to the public.
 Condition assessment is the cornerstone to an asset management program effective in preventing such failures.
 Our materials engineers and technicians have skills and experience with all pipe materials to provide testing, analysis, inspection, and consulting to solve complex materials issues involving buried infrastructure to ensure safe and reliable operation.

 - Condition assessment services—characterize current condition, using in-house technologies and resources, including Scanning Electron Microscope (SEM) fitted with X-Ray Energy Diffraction Spectroscope (EDS), comprehensive applied chemistry and polymers laboratory, and team of experienced, certified, non-destructive testing technicians.

 - Soil evaluation—remove soil samples from the pipe trench zone, identify key soil parameters associated with corrosion or degradation of buried components, and determine Soil Aggressivity Indexes, to provide insight into condition and future viability of buried infrastructure.

 - Statistical reliability analysis— using inputs of remaining life estimates for Weibull or life-data analysis, quantify the probability of failure throughout your system to validate highest-priority repairs or replacements.